1kace/ai-setup-agents/tracking/action_items.md

 -   **[ ] Investigate Ansible Locale Issue on ssca02echob:** Determine the root cause of the persistent "unsupported locale setting" error encountered by Ansible tools (`ansible-lint`, `ansible-config`) on `ssca02echob`, even after system locale generation and explicit environment variable setting.
     -   *Status:* **Deferred** - Standard fixes were ineffective. `qa_agent.py` now bypasses the error. `ansible-lint` integration is currently non-functional on `ssca02echob`.
     -   *Next Step:* Revisit if deploying to a different environment or if deeper system investigation on `ssca02echob` becomes feasible.
 Current focus shifted to enhancing the custom rules engine of `QAAgent`.
+-   **[ ] Deploy & Test `qa_agent.py` v1.1 (Refined Parsing):** The latest version of `qa_agent.py` (with refined ansible-lint parsing) needs to be pushed to `origin/master` and then tested on `ssca02echob`.
+    -   *Status:* **Blocked** - Pending resolution of Git push/pull issues or reliable Git integration for Cline.
+    -   *Next Step:* Once Git push is confirmed working (either manually or via new integration), instruct EB to `git pull origin master` and run the final verification test.
+-   **[ ] Implement Reliable Git Integration for Cline:** Investigate and implement a method for Cline to reliably perform Git operations (add, commit, pull, push) without requiring manual user intervention for every step.
+    -   *Status:* Pending - Current custom MCP server lacks necessary tools (`git_pull`), and manual process is unreliable/undesirable.
+    -   *Next Step:* Evaluate options:
+        -   Enhance the custom `github-mcp-server` to include `git_pull` and potentially conflict resolution logic (complex).
+        -   Install and configure a VS Code extension like `vscode-as-mcp-server` (as researched in `kb/mcp/vscode_github_integration.md`) to expose Git tools via MCP.
+        -   Explore other potential solutions (e.g., dedicated Git CLI tools accessible via `execute_command` if authentication can be handled non-interactively).

+## Recommended Next Steps

+-   Focus on designing the KMAgent & KBPA (see open item above).
+-   Address securing the `ABRIDER` folder permissions.
+-   Instruct user to remove the empty `C:\SYSDIR`.